 Sun Moon Lake Introduction

-Sun Moon Lake is a famous natural lake in Taiwan, situated at an altitude of 760 meters surrounded by lush mountains, creating a magnificent atmosphere; the lake's scenery is picturesque.
-The lake is rich in various fish species, known for their delicious taste, and the beautiful landscapes around the lake are countless, offering different views throughout the seasons.
+Sun Moon Lake is a renowned natural lake in Taiwan, situated at an altitude of 760 meters, surrounded by lush mountains, creating a grand atmosphere.
+The scenic combination of the lake and mountains is picturesque.
+The lake is abundant with various fish species that are delicious, and the beautiful scenery around the lake is numerous, presenting different sights at all times of the day throughout the seasons.
 It is the largest inland lake in the country.
-Sun Moon Lake has a long history and is well-known, but the real turning point came after the 921 earthquake in 2000, when the National Scenic Area Administration was established.
-The first phase of the task focused on "post-disaster reconstruction," which revitalized Sun Moon Lake.
-The second phase, preparing for the "opening to mainland Chinese tourists" in 2009, included updating piers and renovating the visitor center, while the solid foundation contributed to the increase in tourism, with visitor numbers rising from 1.4 million annually at its inception to a peak of 8 million in 2011.
-The third phase expanded the Sun Moon Lake National Scenic Area from 9,000 hectares to 18,000 hectares, incorporating parts of villages from Puli, Jiji, and Xinyi Township.
-The focus during this phase is on pursuing sustainable development through "low-carbon tourism and smart sightseeing."
+Sun Moon Lake has a long and well-known history, but its transformation truly began after the 921 earthquake in 2000 when the National Scenic Area Administration was established.
+The first phase of their mission was focused on "post-disaster reconstruction," reviving the beauty of Sun Moon Lake.
+The second phase involved preparations ahead of the opening to mainland Chinese tourists in 2009, which included dock renovations and visitor center updates.
+The solid foundation laid the groundwork for increased tourist numbers, which surged from 1.4 million annually at its inception to a peak of 8 million visitors in 2011, aided by the opening of National Highway Six and the Sun Moon Lake Ropeway.
+The third phase involved the expansion of the Sun Moon Lake National Scenic Area from 9,000 hectares to 18,000 hectares, incorporating parts of Puli, Jiji, and Xinyi Township.
+At this time, the focus shifted to pursuing sustainable development through "low-carbon tourism and smart travel."